TheOdinProject/curriculum/git/intermediate_git/using_git_in_the_real_world.md

 ### Workflow diagram

-Here is a visual representation of the workflow with Git and GitHub and illustrates how changes flow between repositories during collaboration.
+Here is a visual representation of the workflow with Git and GitHub that illustrates how changes flow between repositories during collaboration.

 <pre class="mermaid">